lforouzan/lforouzan/README.md

 # Hi, I'm Leila Forouzan👋

 I'm a Senior Manager of Research and Data Analysis at [Catalyst California](www.catalystcalifornia.org).
 I earned my M.P.A. in Public Policy from Baruch College, City University of New York and B.A. in International Affairs from the University of Pittsburgh.
-She is originally from Pittsburgh, PA and New Orleans.
+I am originally from Pittsburgh, PA and New Orleans.

 ## 🔍 What I Work On
 - Crafting compelling data stories that center equity and justice